Maryam Monsef: Family and education

-Monsef was born at the Imam Reza Hospital (Note: Part of the Mashhad University of Medical Sciences) in Mashhad, Iran, to Hazara Afghan parents who had fled during the Soviet–Afghan War, and lived with her family there in childhood, together with periods in Herat, Afghanistan, in 1987–1988 and 1993–1996.
+Monsef was born at the Imam Reza Hospital (Note: Part of the Mashhad University of Medical Sciences) in Mashhad, Iran, to Afghan parents who had fled during the Soviet–Afghan War, and lived with her family there in childhood, together with periods in Herat, Afghanistan, in 1987–1988 and 1993–1996.
 Because Iran and Afghanistan (before 2000) followed the principle of jus sanguinis in their respective nationality laws, Monsef was born an Afghan citizen.
 Her father was killed on the Iran–Afghanistan border while travelling in 1988, although it is unknown whether he was killed by bandits or Soviet troops.
 Her uncle had, years earlier, vanished along with several roommates while attending the University of Kabul, in circumstances suggested to have been connected to anti-communist political activity.
 The family struggled in Iran because of low economic and social prospects for Afghan migrants, even though they had legal status as "involuntary migrants" (mohajerin) under Iranian rules in effect prior to 1992.
 (Note: subsequently subject to progressive tightening, until replaced by the Amayesh registration scheme in 2003) In 1996, during their second return to Herat, her mother opted to move the family to Canada, and the resulting journey involved travelling through Iran, Pakistan, and Jordan.

 Upon arrival, the family took up residence in Peterborough, where Monsef's uncle already lived.
 They relied on the support of several charity organizations, including the YMCA and the Salvation Army.
 Monsef has continued to raise money for humanitarian activities in Afghanistan.

 In 2003, Monsef enrolled at Trent University, from which she graduated in 2010 with a Bachelor of Science in biology and psychology.
 After graduation, from 2011 to 2014, she worked in several public sector positions in the Peterborough area.
 (Note: Immigration Portal Researcher for WelcomePeterborough.ca; Outreach Coordinator for the New Canadians Centre; Outreach Coordinator for the Community Foundation of Greater Peterborough; Community Communications Consultant for the Peterborough Economic Development Commission; and Coordinator of Diversity & International Student Supports/ Community Engagement & Stewardship Officer at Fleming College.)

 In 2019, she announced her engagement to former Liberal member of Parliament Matt DeCourcey.

 Monsef holds dual citizenship with Afghanistan.